Looking for a Sports Podiatrist?

 One of the most common athlete injuries that Podiatrists at The Foot Clinic in Perth diagnose and treat is plantar heel pain.
 This includes plantar fasciitis, Achilles tendonitis, and bursitis.
 The causes of heel pain range from overloading of tendons or ligaments, inflammation and irritation of attachments sites, and even fractures.
 This is most often due to poor biomechanics, that is, poor foot position, poor foot function, and poor foot strength.

 Some of the common treatments recommended by the Podiatrists at The Foot Clinic in Perth include supportive shoes, orthotics, and muscle strengthening exercises.
-These treatments will not only provide pain relief by removing pressure on the heel bone and soft tissue, but also promotes healing by reducing the rate of damage and protecting the affected heel.
+These treatments will not only provide pain relief by removing pressure on the heel bone and soft tissue, but also promote healing by reducing the rate of damage and protecting the affected heel.

 Shin splints often refers to pain along the inner edge of the shin.
 Often, the main cause of shin splints is increased stress to the tibia due to overuse of the surrounding muscles.
 Excessive, rapid or prolonged pronation is a common factor in individuals who present with this condition.
 It may also present in patients with muscle imbalances including inflexibility or tightness of lower limb muscles.